Sarah Shinhyo Kim

 Bio

-As a way to explore human communication and relationships, Kim’s work focuses on the increasing popularisation of ‘emoticon’ pop-imagery in the past decade.
-While these images, known colloquially as ‘emojis,’ are vehicles of individual emotional expression, their universal and semantically rich nature allows us to transcend cultural and linguistic barriers.
-In her work she aims for the harmonious consolidation of various emotions and expressions.
+Kim’s work focuses on the increasing popularization of ‘emoticon’ pop-imagery in the past dec-ade.
+Known colloquially as ‘emojis,’ they are vehicles of individual emotional expression and their universal and semantically rich nature allows us to transcend cultural and linguistic barriers.
 She begins by drawing clusters of emoticons portraying different states of mind.
-She then overlaps and connects them to form a unified larger image.
-Her message is simple; despite everyone’s uniqueness and differences, balance and harmony can be achieved in human relationships.
+She then over-laps and connects them to form a unified larger image.
+Her message is simple; despite every-one’s uniqueness and differences, balance and harmony can be achieved in human relationships.